Eyewitness account

 Out of all floating objects, we were the slowest but glad to be moving at all.

-It was like a D-Day in reverse – screen right to screen left: Huey, Chinooks and Sea-Stallion zipping overhead away from Cap St Jacque.
-Death of a Nation would be the Super 8 titIe digitally remastered Blu-Ray with surround sound, depicting modern-day “Charlon Heston” in an Apocalyptic black plague and locus of single-pilot choppers which peppered the sky.
+It was like D-Day only in reverse – screen right to screen left: Hueys, Chinooks and Sea-Stallions all zipped overhead and away from Cap St Jacque.
+Death of a Nation.
+Digitally remastered on Blu-Ray with surround sound, depicting a “Charlon Heston” type with wide-spread arms in Apocalyptic plague of single-piloted choppers dotting the sky.

-Leaf-like boats battered and beaten swung their ways slowly out of rocket range.
-Under the watching eyes of world opinion and world press, a single-engine boat was hit causing huge splashes against an already bleak Vung-Tau sky.
+Leaf-like boats battered and beaten swung up and down, sideway but slowly out of bazooka range.
+Under the watching eyes of world opinion and world press, a single-engine was hit causing huge splashes against an already bleak Vung-Tau sky.
 NBC footage showed what was transpiring that day (Last Days of Vietnam).

-What started out with a boating incident (Tonkin) closed out with a boating incident.
+What started out with a boating incident (Tonkin) closed out with a boating incident (Vung Tau).

-We wrenched rain waters (from a poncho) to drink and passed around a single bag of instant noodle for 9 people like a scene from Polanski’s Pianist movie (cutting a brown-sugar block).
-When danger was perceived as passed, one felt an urgent hunger from the rest of the bodyl
+We wrenched rain waters from the “hole” of our poncho (first and last camping trip by our entire family, with adults holding each corner of the tent) to drink and passed around a single bag of instant noodle.
+9 people like a scene from Polanski’s the Pianist (cutting a brown-sugar cube with a pocketknife).
+When danger passed hunger emerged.

-20 miles out, before GPS was available, we spotted the 7th Fleet 40+ war ships far on the horizon evenly spread out in battle-arc shape.
+20 miles out, before GPS, we spotted the 7th Fleet 40+ war ships far on the horizon evenly spread out in battle-arc shape.
 They were staging with protruded canons looked just like sun rays (Here comes the Sun) on an overcast morning.
 Apparently, the 7th fleet could have taken out those rocket launchers but were ordered top stand down, showing some restraint.
-That long war was largely a war of land and air (Heli and B52’s), now that only chopper’s retreat and flair were heard.
+That long war was largely a land-and-air (Heli and B52’s) war.
+At the bitter end, we saw only chopper’s retreat and flares overhead.

 Soft flesh and snail’s pace, we’re no match against the force of nature (vast ocean) and man-made military hardware.